Lukasthefotto/appteam/README.md

 # API Usage Guide

-This API provides functionality for managing and retrieving workout data, as well as providing health and weather information related to workouts.
+This API provides functionality for managing and retrieving workout data, as well as providing health and weather information related to workouts. **(API KEY FOR WEATHER NOT PROVIDED)**

 ## Endpoints